tiry/PixelPulseNeo/ReadMe.md

 => will execute the `news` command for 200s

+### Run directly using Python

-Alternatively you can also run from python
+Alternatively you can also run it as a module from python

     python -m Matrix.driver.executor